davidikin45/DigitalNomadDaveAspNetCore/README.md

 ```
 ### DND.UITests (SpecFlow & Selenium)

 Automatically creates a Integration database on Local\MSSQLLOCALDB, seeds and launches a Kestral Web Host using dotnet run.
 On completion database is deleted.
+Domain Events fired.

 ```
 Set SeleniumUrl in test\DND.UITests\app.config